-- When to Use the ‘WooCommerce Offer your Product Price’ Module?
+- When to Use the ‘WooCommerce Offer your Product Price’ Plugin?

 - Frontend Views

-- How to Install ‘Offer your Product Price’ Feature on your WooCommerce?
+- How to Install the ‘Offer your Price’ Feature on your WooCommerce?

-When to Use the ‘WooCommerce Offer your Product Price’ Module? #
+When to Use the ‘WooCommerce Offer your Product Price’ Plugin? #

-Let us give you a few examples where this ‘Offer your Price’ module by Booster Plugin’s developers can improve your eCommerce sales and revenue.
+Let us give you a few examples where this ‘Offer your Price’ plugin by Booster Plugin’s developers can improve your eCommerce sales and revenue.

 - When you sell your creative pieces through auction